examdawn/content/NEP2020/2024/BCA/3rdsem/smm/unit1/imp.md

 ## Section A

 ### 1. What do you mean by social media?
-social media is a platform which provides an opportunity for any one to interact with each other as for real world example, which also helps in making news friends or you could interact with strangers and it also provides new opportunity for any fields in case like dvelopment of new products,start-ups,adverstising,sponsorship opportunity (like sponsoring or reviewing products)
+Social media is a platform which provides an opportunity for any one to interact with each other in the real world digitally

+For example, this helps in making new friends and interacting with strangers.
+It also provides new opportunity for any start-ups and other companies for things like development of new products, adverstising, sponsorship opportunities (along with promotions and reviewing products)

- Examples: Twitter, Instagram, Reddit, Quora, Pinterest, etc
+- Examples: Twitter, Instagram, Reddit, Quora, Pinterest, etc
 ### 2. What is goal setting in social media?

 ### 3. What is social advertising?